4th Pennsylvania Infantry Regiment: Garrison duty in Maryland and Washington

-The 4th Pennsylvania quickly received marching orders after finishing its organization, and departed for Philadelphia by rail on April 21.
-The regiment left Camp Curtin without the uniforms and equipment that they were supposed to receive, and only had as much ammunition as its men could carry in their pockets.
+The 4th Pennsylvania quickly received marching orders after finishing its organization and departed for Philadelphia by rail on April 21.
+The regiment left Camp Curtin without the uniforms and equipment they were supposed to receive and only had as much ammunition as its men could carry in their pockets.
 At Philadelphia, the regiment was ordered by Major General Robert Patterson to report to Colonel Charles P. Dare of the 23rd Pennsylvania.
 With one company of the 23rd and the entire 4th, Dare moved by rail to Perryville, Maryland, to take control of the town and prevent a surprise Confederate attack.
-The next day, Patterson ordered the regiment sent to Washington immediately.
-As the regiment could not pass through Baltimore at the time due to the unrest of the Baltimore riot, its officers requested Dare to provide a steamer to bring the regiment to Annapolis, but he only allowed half of the regiment to depart as he felt wary of the risk of attack.
-Hartranft led the half regiment sent to Annapolis, where they were billeted in the buildings of the Naval Academy there.
+The next day, Patterson immediately ordered the regiment to Washington.
+As the regiment could not pass through Baltimore at the time due to the unrest of the Baltimore riot, its officers requested Dare to provide a steamer to bring the regiment to Annapolis.
+Still, he only allowed half of the regiment to depart as he felt wary of the risk of attack.
+Hartranft led the half regiment sent to Annapolis, where they were billeted in the Naval Academy buildings there.
 The other half, under the command of Major Schall, was left at Perryville for a week before it embarked aboard steamers to rejoin the regiment at Annapolis.

 While at Annapolis on April 28, the 4th Pennsylvania received clothing that its men were not issued before their hasty departure from Camp Curtis.
 The blouses and pants that they received, provided to the state by war-profiteering contractors, were "made of damaged goods of inferior quality," as observed by industrialist Benjamin Haywood, dispatched by Curtin to investigate after widespread complaints.
 The state accordingly changed its uniform suppliers and had the original contractors prosecuted for fraud.
 The 4th Pennsylvania would not receive new uniforms from the state until June.
-After two weeks at Annapolis, the regiment arrived at the capital on 8 May; Captain William J. Bolton of Company A wrote in his diary that it was met at the railway depot by a large crowd expecting to find a "splendid equipped regiment".
+After two weeks at Annapolis, the regiment arrived at the capital on May 8; Captain William J. Bolton of Company A wrote in his diary that it was met at the railway depot by a large crowd expecting to find a "splendid equipped regiment".
 Instead, Bolton described his unit as a "sorry set of looking objects": without knapsacks, their clothes were carried in dirty blankets on their backs.
-A lack of tents prevented the regiment from going into camp, and it was instead billeted in the Assembly Rooms on Louisiana Avenue and the nearby Trinity Church.
-The resulting close quarters resulted in disease becoming rampant, and when the regiment received tents it encamped two miles from the city near Bladensburg.
+A lack of tents prevented the regiment from going into camp.
+It was instead billeted in the Assembly Rooms on Louisiana Avenue and the nearby Trinity Church.
+The resulting close quarters resulted in disease becoming rampant.
+When the regiment received tents, it encamped two miles from the city near Bladensburg.
 At the camp, it began regular drilling and inspections after receiving the necessary equipment.